ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 d him,-as it should.
 Had he been
 reading of the news, at home like neigh
 bor Jim, we&#x27;ll bet a cent that accident
-would not have happened hi
+would not have happened him
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mohi:batch_mohi_ansel_ver01:data:sn85034039:00294559905:1867090601:0440/pct:47.553612,40.156550,14.053716,6.188155/!600,600/0/default.jpg"/>
 </td>